 Normal Drooling in Cats

-It is relatively common for some cats to drool while they are kneading and/or purring.
-Drooling is often a sign of relaxation and contentment.
-Drooling while happy and relaxed often goes back to kittenhood.
+It's common for some cats to drool while they are kneading or purring.
+Drooling is often a sign of relaxation and contentment that can be traced back to kittenhood.
 While nursing, kittens often knead their paws on their mothers to stimulate milk release.
 These behaviors result in a comforting and satisfying meal as well as a nurturing bond between mother and kitten.
 When cats reach adulthood, feelings of contentment often lead to kneading, which then stimulates drooling because of the connection to nursing.
 Purring often accompanies the kneading and drooling.

-So, if your otherwise healthy cat is in your lap and starts "making biscuits" and purring, don't be surprised if some drooling follows.
+If your otherwise healthy cat is in your lap and starts "making biscuits" and purring, don't be surprised if some drooling occurs.
 This is perfectly normal and likely even one way that your cat shows you love.

 Unlike dogs, cats don't commonly drool at the sight of food.
 However, it can still happen.
 If your cat drools at the sight or smell of food, but not at other times, then it's probably nothing to worry about.

 Stress or fear may cause a cat to drool temporarily, such as during car rides, vet visits, or loud events.
 If your cat seems extremely stressed regularly, it's a good idea to talk to your vet about options.
 If the drooling and stress are short-lived and stop on their own, then there is likely little cause for concern.

 Abnormal Drooling in Cats

-If your cat's drooling occurs constantly, or if it cannot be associated with contentment or food, then there may be a health problem going on.
-It's essential to take all cats to the veterinarian at least once a year for routine wellness exams, even if they seem healthy.
+If your cat's drooling occurs constantly, there may be a health problem going on.
+This is especially the case if the drooling cannot be associated with contentment or food.
+All cats should be seen by the veterinarian at least once a year for routine wellness exams, even if they seem healthy.
 The vet can often detect problems before your cat shows signs.